Palo Alto Psychoanalytic Psychotherapy Training Program (PAPPTP)

 The PAPPTP Two-Year Program builds knowledge and skills in psychoanalytic psychotherapy for licensed clinicians at any stage of development.
 Studying psychoanalytic concepts with a cohort of colleagues over two years provides an opportunity to learn the contemporary and clinically relevant implications of psychoanalytic ideas.
 This is accomplished through an extensive, integrated curriculum (with courses in Theory, Human Development, and Clinical Technique) and individual supervision of several of the student’s cases.
 Courses integrate a variety of psychoanalytic ideas about (1) psychological development beginning in infancy, (2) current mental functioning in health and illness, and (3) models of therapeutic action — all taught in as experiential a format as possible.
 Classes meet on Friday mornings from 8:30 - 11:50am.
 Students in the PAPPTP Two-Year Program should be prepared to commit six hours a week to scheduled activities plus time for assigned reading.

-Applications will be accepted for the 2017-18 year beginning January 2, 2017 and will be considered in the order in which they are received.
+The next class begins September 2019.
+Applications will be accepted for the class of 2019-2021 beginning January 2, 2019 and will be considered in the order in which they are received.
 Class size is limited to a maximum of 10.
-Annual tuition is $2,240.
+Tuition fee information will be posted on this webpage in early 2019.
 Applicants must have completed a clinical degree and will be expected to have the capacity to provide cases for supervision from their own practice settings.
 Thus, applicants must be seeing patients by the time they start the program under their own mental health license or under the supervision of a licensed clinician as part of meeting their requirements for licensure.
 Preference will be given to clinicians who are already licensed.

 Admission requires an application, letters of reference, personal interviews, and a $50 application fee.
-To apply go to the sf-cp.org, download 2017-18 PAPPTP 2 Year Application Form.doc, and follow the instructions for submission of the application form.
-Please send your $50 application fee (payable to SFCP) to Varsha Kekane, SFCP, 444 Natoma Street, San Francisco, CA 94103.
+The 2019-21 PAPPTP Two Year Application Form will be available in January 2, 2019, so please visit this webpage again and follow the instructions for submission of the application form.
+Please send your $50 application fee (payable to SFCP) to Nicole Lee, Education Program Coordinator, SFCP, 444 Natoma Street, San Francisco, CA 94103.

 Not ready for a two year commitment?
 Consider our Fellowship Year.

-Registrations will be accepted beginning January 2, 2017 for the 2017-18 year and will be evaluated in the order received.
-Class size is limited to a maximum of 12 students.
+Registrations will be accepted beginning January 2, 2018 for the 2018-19 year and will be evaluated in the order received.
+Class size is limited to a maximum of 12 students for each of two sections: Section I for those new to PAPPTP; Section II for those who participated in the prior year’s program and wish to continue for another year.
 In recent years, more than 12 people have attempted to register, so it is best not to delay.
 The registration fee is $50.00.
-The tuition fee is $505.00 for therapists who have completed a psychotherapy training program.
+The tuition fee is $520.00 for therapists who have completed a psychotherapy training program.
 Tuition is waived for students currently in psychotherapy training programs, which include:

 Programs leading to MA, MSW, PhD, Psy.D, or MD degrees